-Every organisation needs to manage staff absence, and there is a great deal that they can do to facilitate this.
+Every organisation needs find ways towards managing absence effectively.
+Fortunately, there is a great deal that they can do to facilitate this.

 In order to reduce absence in the workplace it’s essential to have a well-written absence policy along with trained and competent line managers who are able to implement clearly communicated standards and effective processes.